 In 2016, Tennessee amended their 2005 breach notification law — making it so that if any user data falls into the wrong hands, whether it’s unencrypted or encrypted, affected individuals must be informed.

 Previously, only unencrypted information that had been stolen would demand a mandatory notification.
 Also worthy of mentioning is that Tennessee is the first state to make such an amendment.

 There’s also a 45-day maximum period following the discovery of a breach that a company has to notify anyone affected by it.

 Texans have seen a variety of cybersecurity and privacy laws implemented recently, making their government one of the more proactive ones (in terms of data protection) in the US at this point.
-They also take identity theft very seriously.

 Bills like the Student Data Privacy Act and Cybersecurity Education Act operate as not only data protection laws, but also encourage the younger generation to engage in smart privacy practices from a young age — even mandating public schools to offer coding courses for language credits.